SAGAtheme/SAGA/README.md

 ## Showcase
 A list of complete setups using the SAGA colourscheme along with screenshots can be found [here](https://github.com/SAGAtheme/Showcase).
 If you want to submit your setup feel free to open a pull request or create an issue.

-### Notes
+## Contributing
-This theme is a small personal project of mine.
-I will continue to add theme templates for applications I find useful.
-If you want to create and share a theme using the SAGA palette for an application that does not yet have one you can submit a [PR](https://github.com/SAGAtheme/SAGA/pulls).
+If you want to create or share a theme using the SAGA palette for an application that does not yet have one you can submit a [PR](https://github.com/SAGAtheme/SAGA/pulls).

-Available standalone themes can be found [here](https://github.com/SAGAtheme).
-Complete dotfile collections for various WMs can be found [here](https://github.com/SAGAtheme/Showcase).